5 checkout customization strategies for Wordpress brands using WooCommerce

 1. Sync online orders with in-store experience

-A global pandemic has caused consumers around the globe to reimagine the way they shop.
+Rather than have separate experiences, promotions, processes and policies for ecommerce vs. in-store, savvy brands are finding ways to bring the two together for a complete experience.
 Many retailers have responded with curbside pickup solutions that allow customers to buy online and pick up at a safe and convenient location.
+Image via: Staples

 A fast and convenient BOPIS solution is a key checkout optimization that can turn cart abandonments into conversions.